-Anyway, I recently pinned a blog post on how to make our own paper from junk mail and scrap paper we had around the house.
+I had pinned a blog post on how to make our own paper from junk mail and scrap paper we had around the house, quite some time ago.
 The blog it leads to is Positively Splendid and Amy has lots of great, crafty ideas to share, over there.
 My mind immediately traveled back a few months to our summer trip to Ohio and the Bob Evans Farm Festival where we had watched a demonstration of the exact same thing.
 The lady there was selling kits to make your own paper at home.
 So, I scanned the blog post I had pinned and realized how simple it would be to just gather the supplies at home.
 A new Pinterest project idea was born!

 I love the idea of recycling all the old paper in the house and reusing it for craft projects and cards.
 It saves money, it reduces waste and it’s actually really fun and easy to do.
 Since we were making paper to use for Valentines, we gathered scraps of napkins, scrapbook paper, junk mail and magazine pages that had reds, pinks or lavenders and used them in this project.
 The colors you can make are as plentiful as the scrap paper stash you have on hand!